voicegain/platform/examples/RTP-streaming/README.md

 # ffpmeg-grammar-test.py

 Illustrates recognition using a built-in credit card grammar.
 In this example the recognition result will come back over websocket as a single message so there is no need for processing small component messages into a final whole like in case of real-time transcription.

+Note: the credit card numbers in the sample files are just made up. good_cc.wav has been constructed to pass the Luhn checksum.